MicrosoftDocs/mooncaketest/articles/event-hubs/event-hubs-authentication-and-security-model-overview.md

 ms.topic: article
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 11/30/2016
+ms.date: 03/07/2017
+wacn.date: ''
 ms.author: sethm;clemensv
 ---

 # Event Hubs authentication and security model overview

 The Azure Event Hubs security model meets the following requirements:

-- Only devices that present valid credentials can send data to an Event Hub.
+* Only devices that present valid credentials can send data to an Event Hub.
-- A device cannot impersonate another device.
+* A device cannot impersonate another device.
-- A rogue device can be blocked from sending data to an Event Hub.
+* A rogue device can be blocked from sending data to an Event Hub.

 ## Device authentication

-The Event Hubs security model is based on a combination of [Shared Access Signature (SAS)](../service-bus-messaging/service-bus-shared-access-signature-authentication.md) tokens and event publishers.
+The Event Hubs security model is based on a combination of [Shared Access Signature (SAS)](../service-bus-messaging/service-bus-sas.md) tokens and *event publishers*.
 An event publisher defines a virtual endpoint for an Event Hub.
 The publisher can only be used to send messages to an Event Hub.
 It is not possible to receive messages from a publisher.

 Typically, an Event Hub employs one publisher per device.
 All messages that are sent to any of the publishers of an Event Hub are enqueued within that Event Hub.
 Publishers enable fine-grained access control and throttling.